nspcc-dev/neofs-node/config/testnet/README.md

-# N3 testnet RC3 storage node configuration
+# N3 Testnet Storage node configuration

 There is a prepared configuration for NeoFS Storage Node deployment in N3 testnet RC3.
 The easiest way to deploy Storage Node is to use prepared